-- They want you to wear the trays for 20-22 hours a day but that is baloney.
-You need to take them out while you eat, even when you you are out.
+- They want you to wear the trays for 20-22 hours a day, but that is baloney.
+You need to take them out while you eat.
 Factor in snacking, drinking and socializing… there is no practical way to wear these trays for 20-22 hours/day.

-- It’s very hard to brush after each time you eat or drink.
-I tried to be diligent about it for the first 2 weeks, bringing my toothbrush with me when I went out.
-But it’s just impractical to brush in public bathrooms.
-So if I couldn’t brush right away, I put the trays back on and then brushed both the trays and my teeth once I got home.
+- It’s tough to brush after each time you eat or drink.
+I tried to be diligent about it for the first two weeks, bringing my toothbrush with me everywhere.
+But it’s impractical to brush in public bathrooms.
+If I couldn’t brush right away, I put the trays back on and then brushed both the trays and my teeth once I returned home.

-One thing I learned from one of the employees at my orthodontist’s office – the alignment can work by wearing the trays for 1 week instead of 2!
-You just have to make sure the trays are fitting right and you are not forcing the trays onto your teeth.
-If they go on easily with no gaps at the top of each tooth, you are fine to move on to the new trays!
+You have to make sure the trays are fitting right, and you are not forcing the trays onto your teeth.
+If they go on easily with no gaps at the top of each tooth, you are fine to move on to new trays!
 I was so excited to hear this.

-Since my first set of trays, I have been wearing my trays for 7 days and then switching to the next set.
-I do have to go in to the dentist again soon to have them confirm my teeth are “tracking” right (moving in line with the trays).
+Since my first set of trays, I’ve been wearing my trays for seven days and then switching to the next set.
+I have to go to the dentist again soon to have them confirm my teeth are “tracking” right (moving in line with the trays).
 But I am pretty sure they are.
-When I went in on week 4, they were fine.
+When I went in week 4, they were fine.

-Note: they do not usually tell their patients about the expedited process and it was an opinion only but I ran with it for my own treatment plan and it is working.
+Note: they do not usually tell their patients about the expedited process, and it was an opinion only but I ran with it for my treatment plan and it is working.

-I have 13 weeks left in my treatment plan if I put in new trays every 7 days.
+I have 13 weeks left in my treatment plan if I put in new trays every seven days.
 Again, this is not recommended by Invisalign.
-They want you to wear the trays for 2 weeks before advancing to the next tray.
-But why do that if one week stints are working?
+They want you to wear the trays for two weeks before advancing to the next tray.
+But why do that if one-week stints are working?

 - Lisping the first few days after starting each new tray

-- The trays make my lips and mouth area jut out slightly (only I notice this)
+- The trays make my lips and mouth area jut out slightly (only I noticed this)

 - The bonded composite fillings are very uncomfortable when you don’t have on the trays.
 They rub against the inside of your cheeks and make you feel like you have little pebbles stuck inside your mouth.